lrusso/tinymce/README.md

 Bugfix 8 | Skin LightGray | Fixes the max height possible for menus.
 Bugfix 9 | Theme Modern | Prevents from changes in the viewport in mobile devices.
 Bugfix 10 | Theme Modern | Using px instead of pt for better mobile devices performance.
-Bugfix 11 | Theme Modern | Prevents from showing 'Font Family' and 'Font Size' when no content.
+Bugfix 11 | Theme Modern | Prevents from showing "Font Family" and "Font Size" when no content.
 Bugfix 12 | TinyMCE Style | Prevents from showing extra large fonts in mobile devices.
 Bugfix 13 | TinyMCE Core | Prevents from losing breaklines when copying and pasting a text.
 Bugfix 14 | TinyMCE Core | File/New now clears the undo/redo history.